 The Group considers the "ARTINI" brand has accumulated a significant intrinsic value over the years and is a valuable asset of the Group.
 As such, the Group is rebranding "ARTINI" and will continue to perform various marketing and promotion activities through both online and offline channels.
-The Group believes the promotion initiatives will enhance the brand awareness which will in turn boost the development of the integrated fashion accessories platform business, in particular, the retail and distribution channels.
+The Group believes the promotion initiatives will enhance the brand awareness which will in turn boost the development of the integrated fashion accessories platform business.